Rowobin/zterm/README.md

 - Cursor manipulation (position, hide, show)
 - Enable/disable raw mode
 - Clear screen
-- Abstractions for input handling
+- Abstractions for mouse and keyboard input handling

 ## How to use